R.I.P.D. 2: Rise of the Damned: Development

-In August 2022, it was announced that a prequel reboot film titled R.I.P.D.
+In August 2022, it was announced that a prequel film titled R.I.P.D.
 2: Rise of the Damned had been filmed, which stars Jeffrey Donovan, Penelope Mitchell, Jake Choi, Richard Brake and Kerry Knuppe, for Universal Pictures Home Entertainment.

 Release

 The film was released directly to Blu-ray and DVD on November 15, 2022.

 Critical reception

 Paste gave it a negative review.